ejolysmith/academic-site/content/authors/admin/_index.md

 ---
 A theoretical physicist with a habit of doing experiments in biology.

-Mathematically trained in stochastic processes, information theory, and computational physics.
+With a strong mathematical background, I'm trained in stochastic processes, information theory, and computational modelling.
 Experimental skills include cloning synthetic gene circuits in bacteria, time-lapse fluorescence microscopy, using microfluidic devices, and applying machine learning algorithms for cell segmentation.

-My main contributions are fundamental constraints on entire classes of systems modelling biochemical reaction networks in cells.
+For my main contribution I derived fundamental constraints on entire classes of systems modelling biochemical reaction networks in cells.
 These constraints can be exploited with gene expression reporters to detect *causal* and *dynamic* properties of gene regulatory networks from population snapshots of gene expression variability.
-To put my theories to the test, I transitioned to the alluring world of experimental biology, where I engineering many variants of the celebrated [Repressilator](https://www.nature.com/articles/35002125) gene circuit.
+I then transitioned to the alluring world of experimental biology, where I engineered many variants of the celebrated [Repressilator](https://www.nature.com/articles/35002125) gene circuit to put my theories to the test.

 Always excited to share my research in person or through zoom.
 Fortunate to have given many talks at conferences and groups located in Hawaii, Chicago, Las Vegas, Dresden, Manchester, Montreal, and Toronto.